Vidya2305/nasa_project/README.md

 # nasa_project
-Project Title - 🚀 NASA Near-Earth Object (NEO) Tracking & Insights using Public API Domain - Space Research & Astronomical Data Analysis Business Use Cases -
+#Project Title - 🚀 NASA Near-Earth Object (NEO) Tracking & Insights using Public API
+#Domain - Space Research & Astronomical Data Analysis
+3Business Use Cases -
 - Threat Monitoring: Analyze which asteroids are potentially hazardous based on velocity, size, and proximity.
 - Date-Based Exploration: Understand patterns of asteroid occurrences and visits by date.
 - Filtering for Insight: Help researchers or educators filter based on custom conditions like approach distance, size, or orbiting body.